 1) After the South lost the Civil War, most states were militarily occupied by the North under Radical Reconstruction.
 African Americans were not only freed, but also provided the same political rights as whites.
 Mississippi had had so many slaves that a majority of voters were now African American.
 In 1870, for example, a biracial coalition of Republicans controlled the state legislature.
 Both of the state’s U.S. Senators were African Americans- Blanche Bruce and Hiram Revels.
 Go on-line and learn the bios of these Senators.
 In the 1875 election whites revolted and instituted what became known across the region as the Mississippi Plan.
 It consisted of whites destroying Republican ballots, substituting Democratic ballots for Republican ballots for illiterate African Americans, and intimidating some blacks from voting.
 Indeed, one white political leader in 1890 publicly admitted that whites had been “stuffing ballot boxes, committing perjury” and engaging in “fraud and violence” for fifteen years to maintain white control of the political system (Shaffer and Krane, 1992 book, Mississippi Government and Politics, pages 30-31).
 White Democrats regained control of Mississippi state government in the 1875 election.
 (Note: a similar situation existed in other southern states, including allegations that Republicans had also resorted to fraud; indeed, such fraud charges led to South Carolina, Florida, and Louisiana sending competing slates of presidential electors to Congress, and Congress setting up an Electoral Commission to resolve the issue; by a one vote party-line they favored Republican Hayes, prompting the Democratic controlled House to threaten a filibuster, and Hayes promising to withdraw federal troops from the South.
 The U.S. may have narrowly averted a similar mess in 2020!)

 3) Violence and intimidation by whites was a major way of maintaining white supremacy, and lynching (murder) was the ultimate tool.
 From 1882 through 1952, 534 African Americans were lynched in Mississippi.
 A black man could even be murdered for “leering” (looking) at a white woman (Emmett Till, a 14-year-old from Chicago).
 Northern Democrats attempted to make lynching a federal crime in 1922, but southern Democrats filibustered the bill.
-(Lynching finally became a federal law in 2022, and it was named after Emmett Till.)
+(Lynching was finally officially outlawed by the federal government in 2022, and the law was named after Emmett Till.)
+The threat of violence was illustrated by civil rights leader Medgar Evers' unsuccessful effort to vote when he returned home from military service during World War 2, as "fifteen or twenty armed white men" confronted him in the circuit clerk's office forcing him to return home without voting (For Us the Living book, p.
+27).
+African Americans who signed petitions calling for school desegregation would often lose their jobs, such as 50 of the 52 petition signers in Yazoo City (the other 2 left the state)(Katagiri, 2001, The Mississippi State Sovereignty Commission, p. xxxiv).

 4) White public officials used racist rhetoric to support the white ruled segregationist system.
 Two such governors of the first half of the 20th century were James Vardaman, known as the Great White Chief, and Theodore (The Man) Bilbo.
 Both used the N word.
 Oddly enough, though, some of these white racist governors pursued economically progressive programs in office, because there were so many poor people in Mississippi.
 Another public official who used racist rhetoric was Senator James Eastland, who as Chair of the Senate Judiciary Committee killed civil rights legislation in the 1950s.
 (An interesting side note about how Mississippi has changed, though, is that when the state’s first African American Congressman since Reconstruction, Mike Espy, ran for re-election in 1988, Eastland’s second cousin hosted a fundraiser for him at the Eastland plantation.)